 Information on Journal Citation Reports can be found on the Journal Evaluation tab.

 Web of Science, Scopus, and Google Scholar all offer the ability to generate an author's citation summary, including h-index and a number of other citation metrics.
-Click on the tab for each specific database to see how.
+Click on the tabs for each specific database (above this box) to see how.

 If you wish to manually generate your own h-index, especially if many of your publications are not included in one of the above databases, see the link below for more details.